emacs-evil/evil-magit/README.md

 Key Bindings
 ============

 The basic key binding scheme is described in the following tables.
+If the Evil-Magit column is blank, the default is unchanged.

    Category              | Default | Evil-Magit
    ----------------------|---------|------------